 The standard example, often taken to be the default, is that of morphisms in the category sSet of simplicial sets which have the left lifting property against all Kan fibrations.
-In this case, anodyne morphisms are equivalent to acyclic cofibration in the standard model structure on simplicial sets.
+In this case, anodyne morphisms (Gabriel-Zisman 67, chapter IV.2) are equivalent to acyclic cofibrations in the standard model structure on simplicial sets.

-Typically one says anodyne morphism or, actually, anodyne extension if one thinks of these morphisms produced by retracts and transfinite composition of pushouts of a certain generating set of morphisms.
+Typically one says anodyne morphism or, actually, anodyne extension if one thinks of these morphisms produced by retracts of transfinite composition of pushouts of coproducts of a certain generating set of morphisms.

 So in the standard example of left lifting against Kan fibrations, one typically speaks of anodyne extension if one produces morphisms by these operations from the set of horn inclusions. (see for instance (Jardine)).